Stationary random subgroups in negative curvature: Random walks and confined subgroups

 Consider a discrete subgroup $\Delta$ of the Lie group $G$ and assume that $\delta(\Delta) \le \frac{\delta(\mu_1)}{2}$.
 Let $\nu$ be any weak-$*$ accumulation point of the sequence of probability measures $\nu_n = \frac{1}{n} \sum_{i=1}^n \mu_\textrm{0}^{*i} \ast \mathrm{D}_\Delta$.
 The key property of the probability measure $\mu_0$ implies that the resulting random subgroup $\nu$ is \emph{discrete} and $\mu_0$-stationary \cite[Theorem 1.6]{fraczyk2023infinite}.
 The last paragraph of the preceding discussion shows that the random subgroup $\nu$ is at the same time $\mu_1$-stationary.

 We remark that in the zero characteristic non-Archimedean case there is no need to consider the measure $\mu_0$ at all and we may work with the measure $\mu_1$ directly.

 We know from Theorem \ref{thm:critical exponent for SRS} that $\nu$-almost every \emph{non-trivial} subgroup $\Lambda$ satisfies $\delta(\Lambda) > \frac{\delta(\mu_1)}{2}$.
 One the other hand, the critical exponent is a conjugation invariant and a lower semi-continuous function on the Chabauty space of discrete subgroups by Proposition \ref{prop:delta is semi-continuous}.
 So $\delta(\Lambda) \le \delta(\Delta)$ must hold $\nu$-almost surely.
 We conclude that $\nu = \mathrm{D}_{\{e\}}$ where $\{e\}$ is the trivial subgroup of the Lie group $G$.
-In the particular the trivial subgroup $\{e\}$ lies is the Chabauty closure of the conjugacy class of the subgroup $\Delta$ by the Portmanteau theorem.
-This is equivalent to saying that the subgroup $\Delta$ is not confined, see Proposition \ref{prop:Chabauty characterization of confined} for details. \end{proof}
+In the particular the trivial subgroup $\{e\}$ lies is the Chabauty closure of the conjugacy class of the subgroup $\Delta$ by the Portmanteau theorem. \end{proof}